School Club Roundup on VHF

 Schools: Elementary, Middle/Intermediate/Junior High School, High School and College/University

 Web Submission of Scores and Logs: Click here for the SCR score entry website.
-Scores and logs for the February 2014 SCR may be entered from the time the contest begins through the log submission deadline on Mar 18.
+Scores and logs for any School Club Roundup may be entered from the time the contest begins through the log submission deadline published below.
 A logs-received page is also maintained and provisional scores will be published immediately following the log submission deadline.

 Stay updated on SCR.
 Send an email to: SCR-Lemail@example.com.

-Results for the October 2013 contest have now been certified as Final - click here for the results table.
+Click here for the online results table.
 Click on a call sign in the results to see more information about the entry.
 Thanks to WA7BNM for creating this new score reporting and publishing web site.

 Certificates have been emailed as PDF files to all participants who provided an email address.
 If you did not receive a certificate or wish to receive a paper certificate, contact firstname.lastname@example.org.